amd-abhikulk/practice-project/README.md

 This is my third line

-This is my fourth command
+This is my sixth command